WebDevStudios/StartBox/docsx/docfiles/getting_started/adding_sbx.md

 # Adding SBX To Your Theme.

-## Download and Integrate Into Your Current Theme
+## Download and Integrate Into Your Desired Theme.

+> SBX is intended to be used in parent themes, and not inside a child theme.

 1. Extract the sbx folder from the acquired zip file, into your root theme directory.
 2. Open your theme's functions.php and add the following line, then save.